mtesta3/Baltimore-symphony/README.md

-# Baltimore-symphony
-Performance history data set of the Baltimore Symphony Orchestra, 1967-2017.
+# Performance history data set of the Baltimore Symphony Orchestra, 1967-2017

 A transformation of the data is available in beta mode at https://openmusiclibrary.org/events/archive/baltimore/